 Do you still have fresh picked (or any) strawberries at home?
-If you do, this is the recipe that should be next on your list to make.
+If you do, this is the strawberry fruit pizza should be next on your list to make.
 It is light, sweet and highlights the taste and flavor of a fresh-picked summer strawberry.

 Cream Cheese Icing: Yay or Nay?